manelpuig/rUBot_mecanum_ws/Documentation/03_rUBot_mecanum_control.md

 ![](./Images/03_Control/07_ros_mobile.png)

+> Every change you make you have to disconnect and connect again to proper operation

 #### **d) Python programming control**
 In the previous session we have created a python node to publish a Twist message in /cmd_vel topic.
 Verify the previous rubot_nav.launch file created for this purpose: